Kenya Airways: Livery

 In 2005, Kenya Airways changed its livery.
-The four stripes running all through the length of the fuselage were replaced by the company slogan Pride of Africa, whereas the KA tail logo was replaced by a styled K encircled with a Q to evoke the airline's IATA airline code.
+The four multicolored stripes running all through the length of the fuselage were replaced by the company slogan Pride of Africa, whereas the KA tail logo was replaced by a styled K encircled with a Q to evoke the airline's IATA airline code.

 Services

 Frequent flyer programmes

 Former Kenya Airways' frequent flyer programme Msafiri was merged with KLM's Flying Dutchman in 1997, which was in turn merged with that of Air France and rebranded as Flying Blue in 2005, following the fusion of both companies.
 Gold Elite and Platinum Elite members of the Flying Blue programme are offered the JV Lounge.
 This service is provided to Kenya Airways passengers, and to passengers flying with its partner airlines as well.
 Simba Lounge is a service provided to Kenya Airways Business passengers only.
 Both lounges are located at Jomo Kenyatta International Airport.

 In-flight entertainment

 Different in-flight entertainment is available depending upon the aircraft and the class travelled.
 The airline's in-flight magazine is called Msafiri, and is distributed among the passengers in all aircraft, irrespective of the class.